Getting video right can be difficult, but it’s not impossible.

 7. First impressions count, and the first impression a video makes (past the length and the thumbnail) is on the quality of the video, both visual and audio.
 Small things like this can make video content look professional.
 We are slightly biased here of course… but when you’re creating a video as part of an advertising campaign we wouldn’t recommend using your iPhone because of the quality it will produce.
 The benefit of using an agency will cover all angles from the quality of the video through to the story and promotional strategy.

-8. Video needs to be used in conjunction with other platforms, if you don’t have a promotional strategy post production, it’s not going to get viewed.
+8. Video needs to be used in conjunction with other platforms, if you don’t have promotional strategy post-production, it’s not going to get viewed.
 Simply creating a video will not prompt people to become brand ambassadors overnight, you’ll need to promote your video with calls to action back to your website, embed it on your website, upload to video hosting platforms and share across your social media channels.
 For example if you have a corporate video, sharing it on LinkedIn can increase the amount of shares you receive by 75%, compared to a standard update.
 Don’t ignore this.

 We work hard to be the experts in video.
-Here at AB Motion we have built an experienced team of producers, filmmakers, animators and strategists to develop a cohesive approach to the video content we produce.
+Here at AB The Creative Agency, we have built an experienced team of producers, filmmakers, animators and strategists to develop a cohesive approach to the video content we produce.
 We’re true believers that beautifully crafted videos and films are one of the most compelling ways to tell a brand story.
 Don’t believe us?
 Check out some of our latest work here.
 Or get in touch to discuss your project.